felixge/go-redis/README.md

 A redis implementation in Go.

-Thanks to US Airways treating me to a 6 hour delay going from PHL -> BRU, I found myself with a little extra time, so I decided to see if I could implement a Go server implementing the [redis protocol](file://localhost/Users/felix/Desktop/redis.html) and GET/SET commands.
+Thanks to US Airways treating me to an unexpected 9 hour layover at PHL, I found myself with a little extra time, so I hit the bar and decided to see if I could implement a Go server implementing the [redis protocol](file://localhost/Users/felix/Desktop/redis.html) and GET/SET commands.

-The result is kind of neat, and seems to perform almost as well as redis itself without attempting any forms of optimizations yet.
+I spend probably 2 - 3 hours on this, and the result is kind of neat, as it seems to perform almost as well as redis itself without attempting any forms of optimizations yet.

+Given that I'm now stuck at BRU, I'll probably implement this in node.js as well for comparison.
+To be continued ...

 ## Running